TreeHacks/computer-vision-hackpack/README.md

 However, if you wish to tackle a specific problem, you will need to collect data for it if there isn't a pre-existing public dataset that has the data you require.
 There are a few ways to go about this to build an image classification dataset:
 1. Web Scraping- You can read about web scraping online.
 Some tools that are good Scrapy, ProWebScraper, and ScraperAPI.
 2. Synthetic Datasets
 3. Manual Data Generation- Build the dataset by manual collection!
-Sometimes you've just gotta...
-The most popular platform for crowdsourcing is Amazon Mechanical Turk where tasks are assigned to human workers, who are compensated for finishing the tasks.
+Sometimes the best option is resources like google images.
+Web scrapping is another great option to obtain a high quantity of images.
+Crowdsourcing has also become popular with great sources like Amazon Mechanical Turk where tasks are assigned to human workers, who are compensated for finishing the tasks.

 Once you've found a way to best collect data, it's time to setup your folders and begin adding that data to your dataset!
 In this hackpack, we organize the data by having a single folder titled "blob-parrot" containing two seperate folders for each class (categories you are classifying)- "parrot" and "blob".
 It is also good practice to have the split of data be equal for each of the classes (i.e., approximately equal number of images for each class).